AWisdomD/FCB-Data-Analysis-projects/README.md

 # FCB-Data-Analysis-projects
-## Docuentation
+## Documentation
 ### Project outline
-i and my team members would be working with transportation datas
+I and my team members would be working with transportation datas
 ### Data Sources
 Google data